-What I mean by this, include a simple white coat and a stethoscope (you can find some great craft instructions online to make a set at home).
+What I mean by this is to include a simple white coat and a stethoscope (you can find some great craft instructions online to make a set at home).
 Then add some Band-Aids or gauze pads to replicate the character of a doctor.

 Make the dress-up box/chest visible and easy to access for your child.
-If they can see it, they are more likely to choose to play dress-up spontaneously.
+If they can see it, they are likelier to play dress-up spontaneously.

 To support empathy, ensure that you include costumes associated with “helping” professions, such as:

 If you choose to have some of these character costumes, it encourages your child to get into the mindset of someone who helps others for a living.
 It allows them to practice nurturing and providing care for others.

 Some dress-ups may be gendered (either by colors or societal expectations).
 This can stop our kids from exploring different roles because of expectations about what “boys versus girls do.”
 We want to avoid this because our kids don’t get to try different skills or stretch their empathy and emotional intelligence.
 So, try and provide an extensive range of costumes for your child to select from.
 Use real clothes, different professions (empathic ones as listed above, construction workers, hairdressers, shops/shop assistants, scientists, etc.), and imaginative/make-believe characters (superheroes, unicorns, witches, etc.).